JAlcocerT/JAlcocerT/content/blog/book-da-datamodelling.md

 Understanding the fundamentals of data warehousing is essential for effectively leveraging data for analytics and reporting.
 Here are some key concepts:

 * Information System Types: Operational vs Analytic
-    * Operational systems - OLTP: These systems support day-to-day business operations, such as transaction processing, record-keeping, and managing business processes.
+    * Operational systems - **OLTP**: These systems support day-to-day business operations, such as transaction processing, record-keeping, and managing business processes.
 Operational systems focus on efficiency, data integrity, and real-time processing.
 Examples include CRM, ERP, and order management systems.
-    * Analytic systems - OLAP: These systems focus on analyzing data to support decision-making, identify patterns and trends, and gain insights for strategic planning.
+    * Analytic systems - **OLAP**: These systems focus on analyzing data to support decision-making, identify patterns and trends, and gain insights for strategic planning.
 Analytic systems prioritize data organization, consolidation, and historical context.
 Examples include data warehouses, data marts, and OLAP systems.

 Do it step by step, *one concept at a time* - Gaining practical experience in data warehousing involves working on real-world projects, learning various data warehousing tools and technologies, and understanding best practices for designing, implementing, and maintaining a data warehouse.